everettVT/daft-minhash-dedupe/FRICTION_LOG.md

 First thing I want to say is that for anyone who is new to minhash dedupe, the algorithm itself has a lot of new vocabulary...

-i am coming back to this raw take after having spent all weekend trying to get connected components to achieve parity with igraph... and i finally got it. i am exhausted... but i learned a ton.
+i am coming back to this raw take after having spent all weekend trying to get connected components to achieve parity with igraph... and i finally got it. i am exhausted... but i learned a ton. can't even capitalize my letters.

-this is a seminal workload in distributed computing and I think the hardest part of all of this was just not really knowing what I was fiddling with.
+This is a seminal workload in distributed computing and I think the hardest part of all of this was just not really knowing what I was fiddling with.
 I had to work with GPT-5 and Grok-4 in order to figure out where my bugs where and they were super nuanced.

-I honestly can't even begin to explain just how many iterations I tried, but in the end I had to diverge from the provided example just to get both large and small star working.
+I honestly can't even begin to explain just how many iterations I tried, but in the end I had to diverge from the provided reference just to get both large and small star working.
 Then even after I did that, remapped the integer labels back to the warc-record block ids, i was still seeing small differences between igraph results and my final assignments.
 They were usually on the order of like 0.001 % of the edges, but since I could work up the scale, I eventually had gpt-5 autonomously identify a solution.
 Having igraph as a reference was huge.
-NetworkX is the canonical reference for python, but its probably 20x slower.
-However the igraph devs built their C code has certainly paid dividends, and now those dividends are being passed on to daft!
+NetworkX is the canonical reference for python, but its probably 20x slower. (iGraph's core is written in C)

 You'll find an additional step in my implementation of connected components called `global_min_label_propagation` which has a detailed docstring and comments on how it works.
 If you look at the operations closely, the `group_by` and neighbor minimization appear extremely similar to the small star operation, but with an important difference.
 The `edges.join(labels, left_on="v", right_on="u", how="left")` is not the same thing as a canonicalized or symmetricized edge list.
 The other difference is that this is repeating this same operation until the label pairs are equal.
 It does end up taking multiple iterations as I've observed, so its not a one-op silver-bullet.